Looking for some comedy in Leeds? Find the best places to catch a stand-up show.

 Leeds Town Hall

 Leeds Town Hall has become the perfect venue for entertainment thanks to the stunning Victoria Hall.
-That counts for a night of comedy too, and the grandiose venue has become an attractive stop on big tours by big names – think Ross Noble, Sarah Millican, Jimmy Carr, Omid Djalilli and Stewart Lee, all of whom have played to packed out audiences here over the years.
+That counts for a night of comedy too, and the grandiose venue has become an attractive stop on big tours by big names – think Ross Noble, Sarah Millican, Jimmy Carr, Omid Djalili and Stewart Lee, all of whom have played to packed out audiences here over the years.

 Leeds Town Hall, The Headrow, Leeds, West Yorkshire, LS1 3AD.